Trial balance: Usage

-The purpose of a trial balance is to prove that the value of all the debit value balances equals the total of all the credit value balances.
-If the total of the debit column does not equal the total value of the credit column then this would show that there is an error in the nominal ledger accounts.
+The primary purpose of preparing a trial balance is to ensure the accuracy of an entity's double-entry bookkeeping system.
+Accounting equation rule states that there must be equal debit and credit for every financial transaction, therefore, the value of all the debit and credit balances on trial balance must be equal.
+If the total of the debit column does not equal the total value of the credit column, then this would show that there is an error in the nominal ledger accounts.
 This error must be found before a profit and loss statement and balance sheet can be produced.
-Hence trial balance is important in case of adjustments.
-Whenever any adjustment is performed run trial balance and confirm if all the debit amount is equal to credit amount.
+Hence, trial balance is important in case of adjustments.
+Whenever any adjustment is performed, trial balance should be performed and it should be confirmed whether all the debit amount is equal to credit amount.

 The trial balance is usually prepared by a bookkeeper or accountant who has used daybooks to record financial transactions and then post them to the nominal ledgers and personal ledger accounts.
 The trial balance is a part of the double-entry bookkeeping system and uses the classic 'T' account format for presenting values.

+Normal Balances

+Normal Balances refer to whether the balance for an account in a properly-formed trial balance is usually a debt or a credit.
+A normal balance also reflects the accounting equation.
+If a trial balance for an account is reversed, such an account is called a "contra-account" (e.g. accumulated depreciation as an asset or owners drawings as equity).
+The normal balances are as follow:

+The sum total of each column should be equal, or "balance."
+The act of "closing the books" refers to zeroing out all the revenue and expense amounts at the end of an accounting period (typically a fiscal year) and adding the difference to the retained earnings account.
+This is called a "closing entry."
+If the company earned a profit, the retained earnings account will be increased.
+If the company experienced a loss, the retained earnings account will be reduced.
+The resulting opening balance for the new accounting period will still have columns of equal sum totals.